rdkcentral/aamp/README.md

 sendUserAgentInLicense		Enable/disable sending user agent in the DRM license request header.
-Default disabled. useSinglePipeline		Enable/Disable using single gstreamer pipeline for main and secondary assets earlyProcessing			Enable/Disable processing fragments on download to extract ID3 metadata
+Default disabled. useSinglePipeline		Enable/Disable using single gstreamer pipeline for main and secondary assets earlyProcessing			Enable/Disable processing fragments on download to extract ID3 metadata useRialtoSink              Enable/Disable player to use Rialto sink based video and audio pipeline

 // Integer inputs
 ptsErrorThreshold		aamp maximum number of back-to-back pts errors to be considered for triggering a retune